On the Hardness of Energy Minimisation for Crystal Structure Prediction: Bounded number of species with Buckingham-Coulomb potential

-A region of space in $\mathbb{R}^3$ with a height of at least $1$ and a width and length allowing $G$ may be drawn is created.
-This space will be the parallelepiped for the unit cell.
-In this space, two copies of $G$ are drawn such that one is has a height $1$ heigher than the other.
-For every circle in $G$ two ions are created, one in the lower copy of $G$ and the other in the higher copy.
-Each ion is labelled with the vertex from $G$ it corresponds to.
-In this context \emph{pair} refers to the two ions in the new crystal graph $G'$, labelled with the same vertex from $G$.
-Two pairs are \emph{neighbouring} if they represent vertices that are adjacent in $G$.
+A region of space in $\mathbb{R}^3$ with a height of at least $1$ and a width and length allowing $G'$ to be drawn is created.
+This space is the parallelepiped for the unit cell.
+In this space, two copies of $G'$ are drawn such that one is directly above the other at a distance of $1$.
+For every circle in $G'$ two ions are created, one in the lower copy of $G'$ and the other in the higher copy.
+Each ion is labelled with the vertex from $G'$ it corresponds to.
+In this context \emph{pair} refers to the two ions in the new crystal graph, labelled with the same vertex from $G'$.
+Two pairs are \emph{neighbouring} if they represent vertices that are adjacent in $G'$.
 The lower ions are assigned the positive specie and the upper ions the negative.
 An example of this arrangement is provided in Figure \ref{fig:ind_set_ex}.
-Note that the minimum distance between two pairs in the same plane that are non-adjacent for circles with a radius of $n$ will be $\sqrt{2}n$, as shown in Figure \ref{fig:penny_distances}.
+Note that the minimum distance between two pairs in the same plane that are non-adjacent for circles with a radius of $\frac{n}{2}$ is $\sqrt{2}n$, as shown in Figure \ref{fig:penny_distances}.

 The positive and negative species are assigned charges of $+1$ and $-1$ respectively.
-From these species there are parameters for the interaction between two ions of the positive specie, two ions of the negative specie, and between one ion of the positive specie and one of the negative specie.
-For brevity, 1 and 2 will be used to denote the positive and negative specie respectively.
-Under this construction, the interaction between the two ions of the positive specie is the same as between two ions of the negative specie.
-Therefore the parameters that may be set are $A_{11}, B_{11}, C_{11}, A_{12}, B_{12},$ and $C_{12}$.
+In general there are 3 sets of parameters to choose determining the interaction between two positive ions, two negative ions, and one positive and one negative ion.
+For simplicity, the parameters determining the interaction between two positive ions and the parameters determining the interaction between two negative ions are treated as being the same.
+Informally, this means the the energy between two negative ions at a distance of $r$ from each other is the same as the energy between two positive ions at a distance of $r$.
+For brevity, 1 and 2 are used to denote the positive and negative specie respectively.
+With this notation, the parameters that may be set are $A_{11}, B_{11}, C_{11}, A_{12}, B_{12},$ and $C_{12}$.